Content

 Research and development

-Swissgrid collaborates with national and international research institutions to ensure that it can continue performing its duties safely and cost-effectively in the future.
+Swissgrid cooperates with national and international research institutions to make sure that it can continue to fulfil its tasks safely and cost-effectively in the future.
 Its project portfolio is aligned with its strategic goals, and consists of internal activities and projects being conducted in cooperation with universities and other Swiss partners.

 Financial outlook